Native Van Lines

 Is Native Van Lines a legitimate moving company?

 Yes, Native Van Lines is a licensed FMCSA-registered interstate moving carrier with USDOT number 3157013 and MC number MC-100537.
 Founded in 2018 and headquartered in Sherman Oaks, California.
-You can verify their active operating authority at safer.fmcsa.dot.gov.
+Verify current operating authority directly in the FMCSA SAFER Company Snapshot (safer.fmcsa.dot.gov) using USDOT 3157013.

 How much does Native Van Lines charge for a long distance move?